Canon G1 X Mark II vs Panasonic LX100

 - Longer lasting: Gets more shots (300 versus 240) out of a single battery charge.

 - More modern: Was introduced somewhat (7 months) more recently.

-Care should be taken when interpreting the review scores above, though.
+The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon G1 X Mark II vs Nikon B600

 - Canon G1 X Mark II vs Nikon D500

 - Canon G1 X Mark II vs Panasonic TZ95

 - Canon G5 X Mark II vs Panasonic LX100